shini4i/argo-watcher/test/e2e/README.md

 ## Topology note

 The base lab runs argo-watcher single-replica with in-memory state.
-The soak phase (see the project plan) flips `values/argo-watcher.yaml` to `replicaCount: 2` + Postgres to exercise shared state and cross-replica poller handoff.
+The `state-postgres` phase (see Usage) flips the same release to Postgres, still single-replica, to exercise the Postgres-backed path.
+Multi-replica (`replicaCount: 2` + shared state / cross-replica poller handoff) is out of scope for this lab and remains future work.